kylejones200/48_hours/content/_index.md

 I write these guides from the ground.
 I stay in the hotels, eat in the restaurants, and visit the museums.
 The result is direct, practical advice.

 This site is more than stories.
 It is a business built for travelers, tourism boards, and partners.
 Readers use these guides to book trips, plan weekends, and discover places worth their time.

-Explore the [Cities](/cities/) section to start planning your next 48-hour trip.